 - Fight coronavirus: China is leading the pack with the use of QR codes in fighting COVID-19.
 As part of the track and trace program, the government has partnered with Alibaba, WebChat & Tencent to closely monitor people's movements.
 A colored QR code relating to one's health status is assigned via a smartphone with information about their ability to leave home, go to work, access public places, and use public transport, among others.

-- Movie, concert, or plane tickets: QR codes have brought a lot of conveniences when it comes to buying a movie, concert, or plane tickets.
+- Movie, concert, or plane tickets: QR codes have brought a lot of conveniences to buy a movie, concert, or plane tickets.
 Instead of having to print out your documents, a QR code is sent to your phone.

 - SnapCodes: You can instantly add a friend on Snapchat by simply scanning their user profile image on the App's camera.